ffevotte/a2ps-multibyte.el/README.md

   Try running `M-x list-coding-systems` to see the full list of supported encodings.

+- `a2ps-filter-functions`: list of functions to run before printing the buffer.
+These functions should be callable without argument, and should modify the contents of the current buffer.
+They will be called in the context of a temporary buffer, so that the original buffer is left untouched.

 ## Contributing

 If you make improvements to this code or have suggestions, please do not hesitate to fork the repository or submit bug reports on [github](https://github.com/ffevotte/a2ps-multibyte.el).
 The repository's URL is:

     https://github.com/ffevotte/a2ps-multibyte.el.git